 S T A Y C A L M

 The first phases of learning to surf are always the hardest.
 Make sure you go through that step carefully as the ocean is not very forgiving.
 The main thing you should remember in your time in the sea – is to stay calm and relaxed.
-You can be a hardcore swimmer or a gym-junkie, in surfing, there are way different rules that are applied by nature.
-If you succeed to stay cool, you are all set!
+You can be a hardcore swimmer or a gym-junkie; in surfing, there are way different rules that are applied by nature.
+If you succeed to stay calm, you are all set!

 Look up the spot you are about to surf.
 Seek out if there’s sharp reef under the breaking point or are there any big rocks to take cautiously.
 There’s plenty of apps and websites that tell you all the information about the break.
 Should you get in at the low or high tide?
 Is the spot you are going to surf for advanced or for all levels of surfers.
 There’s a good reason for that.

 GET IN at the right time and right place – Check up your local weather forecast and see if the waves will be breaking and on what heights.
 If you don’t see people surfing at a popular spot – There might be sharks or strong undertows, heavy currents, or rip-tides.
 If not the above – you are lucky enough to have the whole beach to yourself.